hobbyquaker/node-red-contrib-polymer/README.md

 #### Is this Project still alive?

-* I'm sorry to say that since March 2017 I didn't find time/motivation to develop this further.
-However I wouldn't call it "dead' yet, I'm still hoping that I will continue working on it, right now I'm also waiting for the Polymer 3 release that will require a larger modification of the projects structure and the elements definitions
+* ~~I'm sorry to say that since March 2017 I didn't find time/motivation to develop this further.
+However I wouldn't call it "dead' yet, I'm still hoping that I will continue working on it, right now I'm also waiting for the Polymer 3 release that will require a larger modification of the projects structure and the elements definitions~~
-* Anyhow I'm still happy to receive pull requests and will try my best to fulfill the maintainers role and merge them as quickly as possible.
+* ~~Anyhow I'm still happy to receive pull requests and will try my best to fulfill the maintainers role and merge them as quickly as possible.~~
+* **YES**.
+I'm no working on https://github.com/hobbyquaker/node-red-contrib-feezal

 #### So why another Node-RED Dashboard UI when node-red-dashboard already exists?